DSA Roadmap for Placements: What Matters in 2026

 - DP on intervals — matrix chain multiplication, burst balloons

-You do not need to solve 200 DP problems.
+You don't need to solve 200 DP problems.
 Understand the categories, recognize the patterns, and solve 5-8 problems from each category.
+That's it.
+I think the students who try to brute-force their way through every DP problem on LeetCode end up more confused, not less.

 Target: 40-50 problems across the categories above.